Assyrian diaspora: Former USSR

 From 1937 to 1959, the Assyrian population in the Soviet Union grew by 587.3 percent.

 Former Soviet Union

 History

 Assyrians came to Russia and the Soviet Union in three large waves.
 The first wave was after the Treaty of Turkmenchay in 1828, that delineated a border between Russia and Persia.
 The second was as a result of the Assyrian genocide during and after World War I; the third was after World War II, when the Soviet Union unsuccessfully tried to establish a satellite state in Iran.

 Soviet troops withdrew in 1946, and left the Assyrians (who supported the coup) exposed to retaliation identical to that received from the Turks 30 years earlier.
 Soviet authorities persecuted Assyrian religious and community leaders in the same way that they persecuted Russians who remained members of the Russian Orthodox Church.

-Although Assyrians tended to assimilate into the Armenian community in the Soviet Union, their cultural identity found new expression under glasnost.
 Most Assyrians are members of the Assyrian Church of the East; other churches include the Syriac Orthodox Church and the Chaldean Catholic Church.